 - You don’t need to sign up for Medicare each year.
 However, you can review your Medicare health and prescription drug coverage and make changes each year.

 - Mark your calendar with these important dates!
 This may be the only chance you have each year to make changes to your coverage.

 Start comparing your coverage with other options.
 You may be able to save money.
 Visit Medicare.gov/find-a-plan.

-Change your Medicare health or prescription drug coverage for 2019, if you decide to.
+Change your Medicare health or prescription drug coverage, if you decide to.
 This includes returning to Original Medicare or joining a Medicare Advantage Plan.

 New coverage begins if you made a change.
 If you kept your existing coverage and your plan’s costs or benefits changed, those changes will also start on this date.

 If you’re in a Medicare Advantage Plan, you can make one change to a different plan or switch back to Original Medicare (and join a stand-alone Medicare Prescription Drug Plan) once during this time.
 Any changes you make will be effective the first of the month after the plan gets your request.

 What are the parts of Medicare?

 Part A (Hospital Insurance)

 - Inpatient care in hospitals